-Brac is also known as the island of stone and the wind worldwide.
-Island of stone, because the finest quality stone have been quarried here for centuries by highly skilled and hardworking local stone masons.
-It has been used to build not only the local cathedrals but also number of other well-known prestigious buildings around the world one of which is the White House.
+Brac is known as the island of stone and wind.
+‘Island of stone’ due to the fact that the finest quality stone has been quarried here for centuries by highly skilled and hardworking local stonemasons.
+It has been used to build not only the local cathedrals but also a number of prestigious buildings throughout the world, one of which is the White House.

-Island of wind, because according to the surfers, nowhere in the Adriatic there is landward breeze blow as in the channel between Brac and Hvar particularly at the beach known as Zlatni rat, whose shape actually changes depending on the direction of the wind and waves.
+Brac is known as the island of wind, because as keen windsurfers will know, there is nowhere in the Adriatic where a landward breeze blows in the way that it does in the channel between Brac and Hvar.
+This is particularly evident at the beautiful spit of sand, known as Zlatni Rat, the shape of which actually changes depending on the direction of the wind and waves.